m1ghtfr3e/m1ghtfr3e.github.io/_posts/2020-03-25-first-content.md

 After some time I saw that there was quite a lot of datasets so I thought why not starting programming something around that which could eventually help others.
 Even I'm not experienced at all at this field of coding, I did my best and after some days I was quite happy with my results.
-You can see them in my github repositories or see examples in the *Presentations* <em>
+You can see them in my github repositories or see examples in the <em>Presentations</em>
 section on this site.